Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Changelog (newest first)
 ---------
+0.15.3
+- Fix (rare) missing transparency on distant objects with complex model properties.
+Distant land regeneration is required.
+- Minor fix for vertex colours on distant statics.

 0.15.2
 - Catch when Morrowind's adapter (video card/monitor output) selection is no longer valid and reset to default.
 - Fix distant texture scrolling effect not working for some custom models.